andreikop/python-ws-discovery/README.md

 WS-Discovery in Python
 ======================
 This is WS-Discovery implementation for Python 2 & 3.
 It allows to discover services and to be discovered.

 Authors and maintaining
 -----------------------
 Original version created by L.A.
 Fernando.
 Code was then forked and maintained by Andrei Kopats.
 Python3 port done by Pieter Jordaan.
-Updated packaging & major refactoring by Petri Savolainen.
+Packaging & major refactoring by Petri Savolainen.

 Usage
 -----